YodasMyDad/ZauberCMS/ReadMe.md

 `dotnet new install ZauberCMS.Template --force`

-Then create your project (Project names should start with ZauberCMS so the plugin system picks them up)
+Then create your new solution and project (Project names should start with ZauberCMS so the plugin system picks them up) using the code below:

+`dotnet new sln --name "YourSolutionName"`
-`dotnet new zaubercms -n ZauberCMS.YourProjectName`
+`dotnet new zaubercms -n "ZauberCMS.YourProjectName"`
+`dotnet sln add "ZauberCMS.YourProjectName"`

 You can also use Nuget and full instructions on how to use it are below (I prefer this way myself)